artsandideas/local-creativity/README.md

   - Famous Views for (a little bit of) Famous 3D physics UI additions
   - Location/maps

-'Local Creativity': an open source app to discover and fund local creativity.
+'Local Creativity': will be an open source app to discover and fund local creativity.
 ===========